-Dismissal of Formal Complaint
+■ Dismissal of Formal Complaint

 Once a formal complaint is received, the Title IX Coordinator or designee will first determine if the alleged conduct occurred in the District's education program or activity.
 If the alleged conduct is not part of the education program or activity, or did not occur in the United States, the formal complaint must be dismissed under this Regulation.
 A dismissal does not prohibit the complainant from pursuing other remedies under state or federal law or District policy, nor does it prohibit the District from addressing the allegations in any manner the District deems appropriate.
-If the complaint is dismissed, the District may follow the procedures in District Regulation AC-R1 to investigate the alleged conduct.
+If the complaint is dismissed, the District may follow the procedures in District Regulation AC-R1 - Harassment and Discrimination Investigation Procedures for Students or AC-R2 - Harassment and Discrimination Investigation Procedures for Employees or Applicants for Employment, to investigate the alleged conduct.
 The District may also offer supportive measures as appropriate.